degenwithheart/The-Machine-v2.0/README.md

 “**What if an AI could observe information and decide what matters?**” Imagine an AI that watches information flow by and decides what’s important.
 This PoC shows how an AI can observe real-time data, extract meaningful signals, and generate a high-level narrative without intervening or taking action.
 This project was inspired by [@Jo-Dan](https://github.com/Jo-Dan) and their work on [The-Machine](https://github.com/Jo-Dan/The-Machine) and hit TV show Person of Interest's 'Machine'.

+### 🧪 Alpha Status Disclaimer

+> ⚠️ **This project is currently in ALPHA.**

+> Some components are partially implemented or require further development.
+Certain features such as multi‑camera scaling, voice authentication, and adaptive AI decision-making may not be fully functional yet.
+> You may encounter placeholder logic, missing edge‑case handling, or `TODO` markers throughout the system.
+Contributions are welcome.

 ## 🚀 Key Features

 - **AI Integration**: Drop-in architecture supporting multiple AI providers (OpenAI, DeepFace, TensorFlow, etc.)